MeteoSwiss/opendata/docs/e-forecast-data/e4-local-forecast-data.md

     - postal codes (`point_type_id`=2)
     - points of interest in the mountains such as peaks, passes and huts (`point_type_id`=3)
     :::note
-    Each location has an identifier (`point_id) which is unique only within its location type.
-In other words, only the combination of `point_type_id` and `point_id` is unique accross all locations.
+    Each location has an identifier (`point_id) which is unique only within its point type.
+Only the combination of `point_type_id` and `point_id` is unique accross all locations, so both labels should be used to identify a specific point in the data CSV files.
     :::

     [`ogd-local-forcasting_meta_point.csv`](https://data.geo.admin.ch/ch.meteoschweiz.ogd-local-forecasting/ogd-local-forcasting_meta_point.csv) provides a list of all points with their respective id, name, type, altitude and coordinates.